 You can of course bring your own sleeping bag, blankets, camping chairs and other camping equipment.
 But why pack all that extra weight, when we can take some of the load off as we have an entire catalogue of extras you can rent for a small fee?
 Sleeping bags, pillows, blankets, camping chairs, tables, towels and all the other stuff you need for your amazing camping trip in Iceland.
 Your KuKu camper comes fully equipped with a mattress, cooking and eating tools, gas burner/gas stove, cleaning tools and of course the KuKu frisbee!
 The gas you can buy from us, as well at gas stations when/if you run out of gas on the road.
 What is good to bring though is your refillable water bottle, zip-lock bags for storing leftover food to wet swimsuits, clothingline to hang and dry wet clothes, hiking poles (if you plan to do a lot of hiking) and a tripod if you plan to shoot the northern lights!

 If you plan to come between November and February, there are only five hours of sun per day, so don’t forget your flashlights if you don’t want to be plunged into darkness from 4pm.
 At the contrary, during summer, days last a long time.
 Sun goes down only three hours per day and there are 24 hours of natural light per day.
 No worries though, you will find our Kuku’s sleeping masks available at the office.

 Now, you are absolutely ready to come and enjoy your trip here!
 You don't know what to do?
 Check out our article about the things that you must do in Iceland!

-Kuku and Iceland are waiting for you guys!
+Now you are all set - Kuku and Iceland are waiting for you!